The Fragility and Stability Program aims to improve bone health and care across Alberta.

 It encompasses the full continuum of care – from bone health promotion and prevention of secondary fractures, to hospital and ongoing care following a hip fracture.

 See how this work is contributing to outcome improvements in bone and joint health.

-Catch a Break identifies Albertans who have suffered a low-trauma fragility fracture and encourages them to talk to their doctors about bone health.
+A prevention program offered through Health Link and the BJH SCN to help identify osteoporosis early.
+It identifies Albertans who have suffered a low-trauma fragility fracture and encourages them to talk to their doctors about bone health.
 The goal of the program is to help Albertans prevent future bone fractures that may be related to osteoporosis.

-This pathway expands care for hip fracture patients beyond the walls of the hospital and creates a smoother transition for patients by identifying the appropriate care at the right time and in the most efficient manner.
+This pathway expands care for hip fracture patients beyond the walls of the hospital and creates a smoother transition for patients by identifying appropriate care at the right time and in the most efficient manner.

 Its goal is to support patients’ and families’ needs during care transitions to contribute to better patient care, increased patient and family satisfaction, and reduced caregiver burnout.